charmoniumQ/wf-reg-test/docs/icse_nier.md

 # Analysis

-We will replicate the quantities described by Zhao et al. [@zhao_why_2012] to see if these are changed: proportion of broken experiments, and proportion of breakages due to each reason (volatile third-party resources, missing example data, missing execution environment, insufficient description).
+We plan to replicate the quantities described by Zhao et al. [@zhao_why_2012] to see if these have changed since their work, or if they are different for workflows: proportion of broken experiments, and proportion of breakages due to each reason (volatile third-party resources, missing example data, missing execution environment, insufficient description).
 To this, we add "reproducible results" as a new "level" of success, beyond merely not crashing.
-We will also extend the failure classification of Zhao et al. by going into deeper subcategories.
+We also plan to extend the failure classification of Zhao et al. by going into deeper subcategories.
-We will extend the results of Zhao et al. by asking how the proportion of broken experiments changes with time.
+We will also study how the proportion of broken experiments changes with time.

 We can improve resource utilization of continuous testing by using our dataset to predict the rate of collapse of various computational experiments.
 We will develop predictive models based on the staleness, properties of the code in the revision, and other determinants to predict the probability that a given experiment will fail.